Valer Sabadus

 His opera recordings include "Vinci: Artaserse" with Concerto Köln, Diego Fasolis, Philippe Jaroussky, Max-Emanuel Cencic, Franco Fagioli, Yuriy Myenko (2012), "Hasse: Didone abbandonata" (2013) and "Vinvi: Catone in Utica" (2015).

-With "Hasse Reloaded" (2011), "Pergolesi: Stabat Mater" (2012), "To touch, to kiss, to die" etc. with works by Henry Purcell, John Dowland (2013), "Le belle immagini" with the Hofkapelle Munich (2014), "Caldara" with Nouvo Aspetto (2015), "Sacred Duets" with Nuria Rial and the Basel Chamber Orchestra (2017), "Handel goes wild" with L'Arpeggiata (2017), "Caro Gemello" - Farinelli and Metastasio with Concerto Köln (2018) and the latest CD released by Sony Classical, "Arias-Bach/Telemann" with the Basel Chamber Orchestra (2021), is an impressive testimony to Valer Sabadus' development as a soloist.
+With "Hasse Reloaded" (2011), "Pergolesi: Stabat Mater" (2012), "To touch, to kiss, to die" etc. with works by Henry Purcell, John Dowland (2013), "Le belle immagini" with the Hofkapelle Munich (2014), "Caldara" with Nouvo Aspetto (2015), "Sacred Duets" with Nuria Rial and the Basel Chamber Orchestra (2017), "Handel goes wild" with L'Arpeggiata (2017), "Caro Gemello" - Farinelli and Metastasio with Concerto Köln (2018), "Arias-Bach/Telemann" with the Basel Chamber Orchestra (Sony Classical, 2021), and the latest CD “Francesco Bartolomeo Conti: Bravo!
+Bene!“ with Nuovo Aspetto (2023) is an impressive testimony to Valer Sabadus' development as a soloist.

 Valer Sabadus has received numerous awards for his work, including the Preis der Deutschen Schallplattenkritik, ECHO Klassik and the International Classical Music Award (ICMA) for Young Artist of the Year - Vocal 2013.